Sex hormone therapy

 There are a number of surgeries available on the NHS available to adults over the age of 18.
 These are commissioned by adult Gender Identity Services.

 NHS England is currently undergoing a consultation process and is proposing a number of changes to adult gender services.
 Transgender Trend attended one of the consultation meetings and has also submitted detailed feedback as part of the consultation process.
-For more details see this post.

 One of the most concerning changes is the proposal to reduce the age at which adult services are accessed from 18 to 17 years old.
 This means referrals to adult services will start at 16.
 Adult services are very different to children’s services.
 Children’s services are very much about understanding and supporting the development of gender identity in children and is based largely around talking therapies until puberty when blockers may be prescribed.
 In contrast adult services are focused on the implementation of gender reassignment pathway; both surgical and non-surgical.
 Psychological support is no longer mandatory (unlike in children’s services).